khiz-k/pseudo-clones/README.md

 ## Some live examples:

-Amazon (auth, add/remove cart, payment processing, order history, INSANE template for any ecommerce builds): https://clone-f1c46.web.app/ -> use test@test.com, password = test123
+MERN & Firebase Amazon (auth, add/remove cart, payment processing, order history, INSANE template for any ecommerce builds): https://clone-f1c46.web.app/ -> use test@test.com, password = test123

 - 2 other versions which have search filter, sorting and more but currently lack in styling so I haven't deployed them.
 They also need too many details/servers to be up and running and I've deleted the accounts that have access to those.